-- Urinating more often.
-Frequent urination is a way of marking and letting other dogs know she is in heat.
+- Urinating more often: Frequent urination is a way of marking and letting other dogs know she is in heat.
 If you suspect urinary problems, which are also indicated by excessive licking of the genital area or frequent urination, it is important to take your dog to the veterinarian as soon as possible.

-The Four Stages of Heat
+The 4 Stages of the Heat Cycle